trustoverip/tswg-cesr-specification/spec/spec.md

 T(cat(b[k]))=cat(T(b[k])) and B(cat(t[k]))=cat(B(t[k])) for all k.
 ```

 Basically, Composability (over concatenation) means that the transformation of a set (as a whole) of concatenated Primitives is equal to the concatenation of the set of individually transformed Primitives.
+Each and every Primitive or Count Code group of primitives MUST satisfy the Concatenation Composability property.

 For example, suppose there are two Primitives in the Text domain, namely, `t[0]` and `t[1]` that each transforms, respectively, to primitives in the Binary domain, namely, `b[0]` and `b[1]`.
 The transformation duals, `B(T)` and `T(B)`, are composable if and only if,